Maikxx/real-time-web-1819/README.md

 If I somehow have time to spare, I want to take up these points:

-* I want to make it possible for users to select a party privacy of _closed_, so that users can invite other people to their group.
+* Make it possible for users to select a party privacy of _closed_, so that users can invite other people to their group.
-* I want to make it possible for users to click through to a page where they can follow the currency in a graph in real-time.
+* Make it possible for users to click through to a page where they can follow the currency in a graph in real-time.
+* Make it possible to use all the crypto currencies that exist (over 4000).

 ## API